dmitri-blinov/commons-jexl/README.md

 Idea of the fork
 ----------------
-The fork is intended to be source compatible with the latest JEXL version (3.2-SNAPSHOT), but provides some enhancements and changes to the capabilities of the scripting language.
-More compatibility with Java language syntax gives the opportunity to familiarize yourself with the language faster, for example, the following Java-style code is perfectly valid construct in JEXL Pro.
+While JEXL in its latest version (3.2-SNAPSHOT) is already a mature Java object manipulation language which supports many great features, I feel that something more can be done to fill the gap between what functionality Java objects expose to the environment and how it can be tackled in JEXL by its current means.
+The fork is intended to be source compatible with the JEXL, but provide some enhancements and changes to the capabilities of the scripting language.
+In result, compatibility with Java language is greatly improved, as the majority of modern Java syntax is now supported.
+Such compatibility gives the script writers the opportunity to start using the language faster, for example, the following Java-style code is perfectly valid construct in JEXL Pro and gives the same results as in Java:

 ```
-function bytesToHex(byte[] bytes, int offset, int count) {
+String bytesToHex(byte[] bytes, int offset, int count) {
     final char[] hexArray = "0123456789ABCDEF".toCharArray();
     char[] hexChars = new char[count * 2];
     for (int j = 0; j < count; j++) {